oetterer/BootstrapComponents/docs/bs3/installation-configuration.md

 ```
 {
 	"require": {
-		"mediawiki/bootstrap-components": "~4.0"
+		"mediawiki/bootstrap-components": "~1.0"
 	}
 }
 ```

 ### Manually
-You need to download the extension and all the the dependencies yourself.
+You need to download and activate the extension yourself.
+Also, you need to take care of dependencies.

 First, you should take care of dependencies.
 That means installing the MediaWiki [Extension Bootstrap][BootstrapExtension].
 See there for details on how to do this.
+It is important, that you install a version, providing bootstrap3 (>=1.0, <4.0)

 Then you need to download this extension, by cloning its repository using [git][Git].
 Venture into your extensions directory and run: